clausehound/clausehound-blog/content/blog/property-powers-of-attorney-why-you-need-one/index.md

-If you are not capable of appointing an attorney for property, you will also not be  “able to understand information that is relevant to making a decision about … property, or … able to appreciate the reasonably foreseeable consequences of a decision or lack of decision” under s.
-6 of the Act.
+If you are not capable of appointing an attorney for property, you will also not be  “able to understand information that is relevant to making a decision about … property, or … able to appreciate the reasonably foreseeable consequences of a decision or lack of decision” under ***s.
+6 of the Act***.
 If your recovery is slow, you could be in the difficult position of being incapable of making a decision about a POA or your property, and your close family members (eg. spouse) cannot act for you to make property decisions without having been appointed under a power of attorney.

-An application for formal assessment by a capacity assessor can be made under the Act.
-If you are found to be incapable of managing property, the Public Guardian and Trustee (PGT) becomes your statutory guardian, and must manage your property, including your (matrimonial) home and business assets.
+An application for formal assessment by a **capacity assessor** can be made under the Act.
+If you are found to be incapable of managing property, the **Public Guardian and Trustee (PGT)** becomes your statutory guardian, and must manage your property, including your (matrimonial) home and business assets.
 Guardianship can be transferred to a family member who is approved by the PGT office.
 If you have no relatives, the PGT will continue to manage your property.